 Criminals place devices such as the one pictured above on fuel pumps and ATM machines.
 These devices are insidiously designed to look like they belong to or are a part of the machine.
 This makes their detection that much more difficult, in addition, as technology progresses card skimmers have become smaller and more difficult to detect.
 However, if you pay close attention at the pump or ATM you should be able to spot the clues that a card skimmer is active.

 Look for ANY external wiring, all wiring and electronics should be housed within the pump machine, there should be no wiring outside.
 Choose the pumps nearest to a physical building.
 Criminals are far less likely to place a skimmer on a pump closest to other buildings.
 Finally, set up your card’s fraud alerts and check your bank statements regularly for suspicious purchases.

 Thank you for reading this article.
-If you have found any of this information useful or interesting, then please consider subscribing using the button above.
-Otherwise, we hope you enjoyed the article.
+If you have found any of this information useful or interesting, then please consider subscribing by clicking here.